Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Background

-\paragraph*{\bf The Output Corridor Problem for 1-Cycles:} We now focus on the following problem, stemming from the general output corridor control: find the parameters of the 1-cycle $(\lambda,T)$ such that the output $y(t)=Cx(t)$, corresponding to the 1-cycle state $x(t)$ from~\eqref{eq:1c},~\eqref{eq:1d}, satisfies the corridor condition~\eqref{eq:corridor}.
+\paragraph*{\bf The Output Corridor Problem for 1-Cycles:} We now focus on a special case of the general output corridor control problem: find the parameters of the 1-cycle $(\lambda,T)$ such that the output $y(t)=Cx(t)$, corresponding to the 1-cycle state $x(t)$ from~\eqref{eq:1c},~\eqref{eq:1d}, satisfies the corridor condition in~\eqref{eq:corridor}.
+Naturally, to guarantee (local) attractivity of the 1-cycle, it has to be orbitally stable~\citep{S09}.

-To handle this problem, we need the following extremal properties of the 1-cycle output $y(t)$.
-Notice that, for each $0\leq\tau\leq T$, the output of the 1-cycle determined by the fixed point~\eqref{eq:X-explicit} is given by due to~\eqref{eq:X-explicit}.
-Using this representation, the following proposition can be proven (see Section~\ref{sec:proof}).
+To handle this problem, we need the following extremal properties of the output $y(t)$ in a 1-cycle.
+Notice that, for each $0\leq\tau\leq T$, the output is determined by the fixed point~\eqref{eq:X-explicit} and given by

+Then the output is a linear function of the impulse magnitude $\lambda$ and a nonlinear function of the period $T$.
+Using this representation, the following can be proved.

-\begin{prop}{\cite[Proposition~3]{PM25}} For every period $T>0$, the equation
+\begin{prop} For every period $T>0$, the equation

 has exactly two roots $\tau_1$ and $\tau_2$, satisfying $0<\tau_1<\tau_2<T$.
 These roots correspond, respectively, to the minimum and the maximum of the system output $y(t)$, defined by~\eqref{eq:1e}, on $[0,T]$.
 The output $y(t)$ decreases on the intervals $(0,\tau_1)$ and $(\tau_2,T)$ and increases on $(\tau_1,\tau_2)$.
 The maximum and minimum of the output on $[0,T]$ are, respectively,